* Durable goods data shows biggest drop in seven months

 * P&G slips, Boeing gains after earnings

-NEW YORK, April 24 (Reuters) - U.S. stocks were little changed on Wednesday, after a disappointing durable goods report tempered recent enthusiasm over a relatively robust earnings season.
+NEW YORK, April 24 U.S. stocks were set for a flat open on Wednesday, after a disappointing durable goods report countered enthusiasm over a relatively robust earnings season.

 Economic data showed orders for long-lasting U.S. manufactured goods slumped 5.7 percent in March, the biggest drop in seven months, and far below expectations calling for a decline of 2.8 percent.